Haskin Smith

-Haskin S. Smith was a state legislator in Mississippi.
+Haskin S. Smith was an American politician and state legislator in Mississippi.
 He represented Claiborne County, Mississippi in the Mississippi House of Representatives from 1872 to 1876.
 His marriage to a white woman (miscegnation) in 1874 was controversial.
-He opposed an 1875 proposal to have convicts work away from penetentiaries.
+He opposed an 1875 proposal to have convicts work away from penitentiaries.

 He was reported to have worked at a hotel in Port Gibson, Mississippi as a waiter and shoe shiner when he married and departed the area with the owner's daughter within whose family he had served.